marskar/advanced_datasci/code/zillow_MWS.md

 Any results I write to the current directory are saved as output.

+    /Users/marskar/anaconda3/lib/python3.6/site-packages/sklearn/cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+Also note that the interface of the new CV iterators are different from that of this module.
+This module will be removed in 0.20.
+      "This module will be removed in 0.20.", DeprecationWarning)

     /Users/marskar/anaconda3/lib/python3.6/site-packages/IPython/core/interactiveshell.py:2728: DtypeWarning: Columns (22,32,34,49,55) have mixed types.
 Specify dtype option on import or set low_memory=False. interactivity=interactivity, compiler=compiler, result=result)